 - Almond extract — a little almond extract goes a long way.

 How Pound Cakes Rise

 - Make sure your ingredients are at room temperature.
-No super cold butter here, but also don’t leave your butter to sit too long or it will be greasy and not able to cream well with the sugar.
+No super cold butter here, but also don’t leave your butter sit out too long or it will be greasy and not able to cream well with the sugar.

 - When instructed to beat for 7 minutes, don’t ignore this step or cut the time short.
 It means a world of difference between a well risen pound cake and one that’s squat.

 - The baking time is an estimated amount because of different pan sizes.
 Use a long skewer in between the middle of the pan and sides to check for doneness.
 If it comes out wet, add about 10-15 more minutes and check again.
-With the swirl pan I almost always use (because I love it) it takes close to 2 hours to bake!

 - Allow to cool for about an hour in the pan before attempting to remove it from the pan and onto a wire rack to cool completely.
 Doing this will ensure it won’t fall apart.